comit-network/comit.network/blog/2020-09-21-setup-bitcoin-cloud-node.md

 ### Starting bitcoind

-As per the [init instructions](https://github.com/bitcoin/bitcoin/blob/master/doc/init.md) for adding bitcoind as service started at instance startup:
+As per the [init instructions](https://github.com/bitcoin/bitcoin/blob/master/doc/init.md) for adding bitcoind as service started at instance startup.

 Navigate to `contrib/init` dir within the bitcoin repo, you'll find the `bitcoind.service` file there.

-Coy said file to register the default configuration of the bitcoin service with systemd:
+Copy said file to register the default configuration of the bitcoin service with systemd:

 ```
 sudo cp bitcoind.service /lib/systemd/system